 When you apply for a mortgage loan, the lender is going to review every aspect of your financial situation.
 But there are several factors that matter more than others, when it comes to qualifying for the loan.
 These factors include the following:

 - Credit Score -- Do you know what your credit score is right now?
 If not, you might want to check your score today.
 It will prevent any unpleasant surprises down the road, when you're ready to apply for a mortgage.
-In 2011, you'll probably need a credit score of 640 or higher to qualify for a mortgage loan.
+These days, you'll probably need a credit score of 600 or higher to qualify for a mortgage loan.
 As with everything else, this number is not set in stone.
 If you're strong in all of the other categories below, you might qualify for a loan with a score in the low-600 range.
 It just depends.

 - Income -- Your income must be able to support your monthly payments.
 You'll have to document your income in some way.
 Ideally, you've been steadily employed for at least two years.
 The lender will use a certain "debt ratio" to make sure you make enough money to cover your various debts (including the mortgage payment).
 See the next item to learn how your income and debt go hand-in-hand.